Twenkid/Smarty/README.md

 by Todor Arnaudov - Tosh
 http://twenkid.com

-An intelligent dictionary, designed to integrate WordNet, BalkaNet and an ordinary dictionary text database with a rich GUI, tooltips and various NLP processing operations.
+An intelligent dictionary, designed to integrate WordNet, BalkaNet and an ordinary dictionary databases with a rich GUI, tooltips and various NLP processing operations.

 Originally developed in C# from scratch, about 9000 lines of code, written for about 3 months in the spring of 2007, during an undergraduate internship at the Wolverhampton University's Research Group in Computational Linguistics.